puppetlabs/puppet-docs/source/puppet/5.0/modules_installing.markdown

 {:.concept}
 ## Finding Forge modules

-The Puppet Forge houses thousands of modules, which you can find by browsing the [Puppet Forge][forge] on the web or by using the `puppet module search` command.
+The Puppet Forge houses thousands of modules, which you can find by browsing the Puppet Forge on the web or by using the `puppet module search` command.

 Some Forge modules are Puppet **supported** or **approved** modules.
-Puppet approved][approved] modules pass our specific quality and usability requirements.
+Puppet approved modules pass our specific quality and usability requirements.
 These modules are recommended by Puppet, but are not supported as part of a Puppet Enterprise license agreement.
 Puppet supported modules have been tested with Puppet Enterprise and are fully supported by Puppet.
 If there are no supported or approved modules for what you want to do, evaluate available modules by module score, compatibility, documentation, last release date, and number of downloads.

 Related topics: